siddharth-coder8/siddharth-coder8/README.md

 ## Founder & CEO — SVECTOR

-Welcome.
+Hi.
 I’m Siddharth Shah, I believe in the power of technology to solve meaningful problems and improve how we live and work.

 ---